envoyproxy/envoy-openssl/README.md

 ./openssl/run_envoy_docker.sh './openssl/do_ci.sh debug.server_only'
 ```

-After running these build commands, the resulting envoy executable can be found in the host's file system at `/tmp/envoy-docker-build/envoy/x64/source/exe/envoy/envoy`.
-Note that you can place the build artifacts at a different location on the host by setting ENVOY_DOCKER_BUILD_DIR environment variable _before_ invoking the `openssl/run_envoy_docker.sh` script.
-For example, running the following command would put the build artifact in `/build/envoy/x64/source/exe/envoy/envoy`:
+After running these build commands, the resulting envoy executable can be found in the host's file
+system at `/tmp/envoy-docker-build/envoy/x64/source/exe/envoy/envoy`.
+Note that you can place the
+build artifacts at a different location on the host by setting ENVOY_DOCKER_BUILD_DIR environment
+variable _before_ invoking the `openssl/run_envoy_docker.sh` script.
+For example, running the
+following command would put the build artifact in `/build/envoy/x64/source/exe/envoy/envoy`:
 ```bash
 ENVOY_DOCKER_BUILD_DIR=/build ./openssl/run_envoy_docker.sh './openssl/do_ci.sh debug.server_only'
 ```

 Note that, in addition to running the `do_ci.sh` script directly in batch mode, as done in the examples
 above, the `openssl/run_envoy_docker.sh` script can also be used to run an interactive shell, which
-can be more convenient when repeatedly buildin/running tests:
+can be more convenient, for example when repeatedly building & running tests:

 ```bash
 host $ ./openssl/run_envoy_docker.sh bash